apache/mxnet/MKL_README.md

 # Full MKL Installation

 ## Build/Install MXNet with a full MKL installation:

+To make it convenient for customers, Intel introduced a new license called [Intel® Simplified license](https://software.intel.com/en-us/license/intel-simplified-software-license) that allows to redistribute not only dynamic libraries but also headers, examples and static libraries.

 Installing and enabling the full MKL installation enables MKL support for all operators under the linalg namespace.

   1. Download and install the latest full MKL version following instructions on the [intel website.](https://software.intel.com/en-us/mkl)